cloud-gov/common-pipelines/README.md

 fly -t ci set-pipeline --pipeline your-pipeline-name --config ci/pipeline.yml
 ```

 Navigate to Concourse and un-pause the pipeline.
 The `bootstrap` job will run and replace itself with the common pipeline you specified.
+If the common pipeline is updated in the future, your pipeline will automatically pull in the changes.